Hacienda Lealtad: Brief history

 Lares was founded on April 26, 1827, and became an important location of coffee production in Puerto Rico.
 In 1830, Juan Bautista Plumey established Hacienda Lealtad, the coffee producing farm.
 Plumey, a French immigrant had come to Lares with 32 slaves.
 On May 20, 1833, he married Petronila Irizarry from nearby San Sebastián, Puerto Rico (Pepino) and they had twelve children.
 José María Marxuach Echavarría, twice mayor of San Juan, married one of Juan Bautista Plumey daughters.

 After Plumey established Hacienda Lealtad, it became the largest and most modern of its time given it was the first to generate its own electricity to power the hacienda's machinery and mills.
-A canal and aqueduct guided water from the mountainside to a 17-foot hydraulic wheel to generate power to the plantation.
+A canal and aqueduct guided water from the mountainside to a 17-foot hydraulic wheel that generated power to the plantation.

-By 1846, Juan Bautista Plumey's hacienda which at the time was called Hacienda La Esperanza "was the only property labeled as an hacienda in official documents.
+By 1846, Juan Bautista Plumey's hacienda which at the time was called Hacienda La Esperanza "was the only property registered as an hacienda in official documents.
 He had 69 cuerdas planted in coffee worked by 33 slaves."
-Plumey did not allow his workers to work on any other farm.
+Plumey did not allow his workers to work on other farms.

 In 1868, Lares was the site of Grito de Lares, a two-day revolt against the crown of Spain.
-While some documents state that people from Hacienda Lealtad participated in the revolt, a historian named Joseph Harrison Flores, with the National Archives of Puerto Rico, studied the history of the estate and Grito de Lares stated that only an eight-year-old child of a slave from Hacienda Lealtad was at the revolt, and spent 6 months in prison.
+While some documents state that people from Hacienda Lealtad participated in the revolt, a historian named Joseph Harrison Flores, with the National Archives of Puerto Rico, studied the history of the estate and Grito de Lares and stated that only an eight-year-old child of a slave from Hacienda Lealtad was at the revolt, and spent 6 months in prison.

-In 1873, slavery was abolished and a few years later, "by the 1880s coffee had replaced sugar as Puerto Rico's leading export staple and principal source of wealth."
+In 1873, slavery was abolished and, "by the 1880s coffee had replaced sugar as Puerto Rico's leading export staple and principal source of wealth."

 In 1880, when it was called Hacienda Paraiso, it was owned by Miguel Marquez Enseñat who paid workers with hacienda token money, which could only be used to purchase goods from a store at the hacienda itself.

-Coffee production and exportation dropped considerably after Puerto Rico was acquired by the United States- with the 1898 Treaty of Paris, and eventually, the plantation fell into disuse and decline.
+Coffee production and exportation dropped considerably after Puerto Rico was acquired by the United States with the 1898 Treaty of Paris, and eventually, the plantation fell into disuse and decline.